Classic Heath Bar Cake

 slice of heath bar cake topped with whipped cream on a white plate.

-Candy bars meet cake in this old fashioned recipe for Heath Bar Cake!
+Candy bars meet cake in this classic recipe for Heath Bar Cake!

 It seemed fitting to use Cool Whip for topping the cake, but you can use whipped cream if you’d like.
 It really completes the cake!